-If the Directors intend that the Company or its subsidiaries should acquire assets, they will obtain prior approval of the Shareholder.
+If the Directors intend that the Company should acquire assets, they will obtain prior approval of the Shareholder.

-If the Directors intend that the Company or its subsidiaries should subscribe for or otherwise acquire issued capital or an interest in any company or organisation (other than minimum holdings in listed companies in related industries) they will obtain prior approval of the Shareholder.
+If the Directors intend that the Company should subscribe for or otherwise acquire issued capital or an interest in any company or organisation (other than minimum holdings in listed companies in related industries) they will obtain prior approval of the Shareholder.

-The approval of the Shareholder is required before disposal by the Company of any segment of its business or shares in a subsidiary or associate company.
+The approval of the Shareholder is required before disposal by the Company of any segment of its business.

-12 COMPENSATION SOUGHT
+13 COMPENSATION SOUGHT